graphile/graphile.github.io/src/pages/postgraphile/extending-raw.md

 like this to achieve many different tasks, including emailing a user after their account is created or logging failed authentication attempts.

+Previously we used `GraphQLObjectType:fields` to add a field, as that manipulates the list of fields.
+This time we are manipulating an individual field, so we will use the `GraphQLObjectType:fields:field` hook.
+This makes our intent clear, and also grants us access to the `addArgDataGenerator` function we need to request the record id.
+(Read more about the different hooks [in the Graphile Engine docs](/graphile-build/all-hooks/).)

 ```js
 function performAnotherTask(linkId) {
   console.log(`We created link ${linkId}!`);